seraogianluca/RoomBooking/docs/Implementation.md

 The database layer includes MySQL for the relational database and LevelDB for the key-value database.

-## 3. Log in / Log out
+### 3.1 Log in / Log out
 A user can log into the system through the accademic email.
 Once the email is inserted by the user, the role is checked.
 If the user is a teacher or a student the application menu let these kinds of user to book a new room (a classroom for teacher, a laboratory workstation for student), delete a previous booking, update a previous booking, close the application.
 If the user is an administrator the application menu let the user to insert a new students and teachers, insert a new room and eventually a new building, close the application.

-## 4. Set booking
+### 3.2 Set booking
-A teacher can book a classroom in a choosen schedule at time (Morning, Afternoon).
+A teacher can book a classroom choosing between two schedules: Morning or Afternoon.
 The procedure starts with the set booking command in the main menu.
-The system ask to the teacher to choose in which schedule she want to book the classroom (Morning, Afternoon), then the system shows a list of the classrooms available in the choosed schedule.
-The system ask to the teacher to choose a classroom using the room ID.
-Once the teacher choose the classroom, the system starts to operate on the databases.
+The system asks the teacher to choose in which schedule she wants to book the classroom (Morning, Afternoon), then the system shows a list of the available classrooms in the choosed schedule.
+Then the system asks the teacher to choose a classroom using the room ID.
+Once the teacher chooses the classroom, the system starts to operate on the databases.
 In details:
-- The information about the booking are puttend in levelDB and MySQL
+- The information about the booking are put in levelDB and MySQL.
-- The classroom availability is checked
+- The classroom availability is checked.
-- If the classroom was free for all the day, the availability of the classroom is updated in levelDB
+- If the classroom was free for all the day, the availability of the classroom is updated in levelDB.
-- If the classroom was free only for the choosen schedule, the availability is updated on MySQL (set the classroom unavailable) and the information about the classroom from levelDB are deleted.
+- If the classroom was free only for the choosen schedule, the availability is updated on MySQL (set the classroom unavailable) and the informations about the classroom from levelDB are deleted.

-If the procedure on the databases ends with success an acknowledgement is showed to the teacher.
+ If the procedure on the databases ends with success, an acknowledgement is showed to the teacher.

 A student can book a workstation in the laboratory.
 The procedure starts with the set booking command in the main menu.
 THe system shows a list of the laboratories with available workstations.
-The system ask to the user to choose a laboratory using the room ID.
-Once the student choose the classroom, the system starts to operate on the databases.
+The system asks to the user to choose a laboratory using the room ID.
+Once the student chooses the classroom, the system starts to operate on the databases.
 In details:
-- The information about the booking are puttend in levelDB and MySQL
+- The informations about the booking are inserted in levelDB and MySQL.
-- The laboratory availability is checked
+- The laboratory availability is checked.
-- If the laboratory has more than one workstation free, the availability of the laboratory is updated in levelDB
+- If the laboratory has more than one workstation free, the availability of the laboratory is updated in levelDB.
-- If the laboratory has only one workstation available, the availability is updated on MySQL (set the laboratory unavailable) and the information about the classroom from levelDB are deleted.
+- If the laboratory has only one available workstation, the availability is updated on MySQL(set the laboratory unavailable) and the information about the classroom from levelDB are deleted.

 If the procedure on the databases ends with success an acknowledgement is showed to the student.

-## 5. Delete booking
+### 3.3 Delete booking
 A teacher can delete one of the booking she made.
 The procedure starts with the delete booking command in the main menu.
-The system shows a the list of bookings made by the teacher.
-The system ask to the teacher to choose a booking using the booking ID.
-Once the teacher choose the booking, the system starts to operate on the databases.
+The system shows the list of bookings made by the teacher.
+The system asks to the teacher to choose a booking using the booking ID.
+Once the teacher chooses the booking, the system starts to operate on the databases.
 In details:
-- The availability of the classroom is checked
+- The availability of the classroom is checked.
-- The booking is deleted
+- The booking is deleted.
 - If the classroom was unavailable the availability is updated on MySQL and all the information about the classroom are putted in levelDB.
-The schedule in which the classroom was booked is putted as schedule in which the classroom is available.
+The schedule in which the classroom was booked is put as schedule in which the classroom is available.
 - If the classroom was available the availability is updated on levelDB.
 The schedule in which the classroom is available is all the day.

 If the procedure on the databases ends with success an acknowledgement is showed to the teacher.